On Air Now

 13 December 2018, 15:57 | Updated: 9 May 2019, 12:33

 One of Beethoven’s most famous piano sonatas features in Billy Joel’s 80s hit, ‘This Night’.

-It’s no revelation that Billy Joel is a pop genius on the piano – but it turns out he’s equally in-the-know about classical music.
+Today, Billy Joel celebrates this 70th birthday.
+It’s no revelation that he's a pop genius on the piano – but it turns out he’s equally in-the-know about classical music.

 In the track ‘This Night’ from his fifth album An Innocent Man, Joel uses a familiar classical tune as the backbone of the song.
 The basis of the song’s chorus uses the melody and harmony of the second movement to Beethoven’s Sonata ‘Pathétique’.